JaredCaprio/relink/README.md

 - Open another terminal window and `cd Relink` then `npm run dev`

+- Open a third terminal window and `cd python` then `python app.py`

 Navigate to http://localhost:5173 in your web browser.

 ##### Usage